Zander618/HorrorWatchList/README.md

 # Horror Watcher

-Horror Watcher is A webbased application for listing top horror movies and highly reccomended lesser seen horrors.
+Horror Watcher is A web-based application for listing top horror movies and highly reccomended lesser seen horrors.

 # Installation